-Easy Ways Keep Heat from Escaping Your Saint Marys Home Posted January 15, 2016 When it gets cold in Saint Marys, the last thing you want to have to think about is maintaining a comfortable home.
-Ideally, it would be mindless and you'd be relaxing on the couch enjoying the cozy warmth of your home and not thinking twice about what's going on outside.
+Easy Ways Keep Heat from Escaping Your Saint Marys Home Posted January 15, 2016 When it gets cold in Saint Marys, the last thing you want to have to think about is keeping a comfortable home.
+In an ideal world, it would be mindless and you'd be relaxing on the couch enjoying the cozy warmth of your home and not thinking twice about what's taking place outside.
 Of course it may not be that straightforward, and there are a handful of things that could be happening in your home that could end up with you arranging furnace repair or trying to decipher why your bill is so high.
-There are a number of causes for an uptick in your energy bill, but these are three of the more common ones we normally hear about at Turner Brothers Heating & Air Conditioning.
+There are a variety of causes for an uptick in your energy bill, but these are three of the more common ones we normally hear about at Turner Brothers Heating & Air Conditioning.
 Heat is leaking out through the glass of your windows - when hot air comes in to contact with cold glass on your windows, that air loses some of its heat.
-To help decrease the effect that the glass has on your cozy home, be certain that you're closing your drapes during the evening hours and only opening drapes on windows getting light during the day.
+To help reduce the effect that the glass has on your comfy home, be certain that you're closing your drapes during the evening hours and only opening drapes on windows getting light during the day.
 Insufficient attic insulation - if your home is older, there's a chance that it doesn't have enough insulation.
-Of course this means you may be losing heat through your attic, which in-turn makes your furnace work harder, and could eventually lead to the need for a furnace repair.
+Of course this means you may be losing heat through your attic, which in-turn makes your furnace work harder, and may eventually lead to the need for a furnace repair.
 You can easily take a look and see if you have enough insulation by looking in your attic to see if the insulation is below or even with the joists.
 If it is, you probably need more insulation.
-Gaps in windows and doors - sometimes these gaps are more apparent and visible to the naked eye or substantial enough to feel drafts coming in, but sometimes that may not be the case.
-Take a closer look at all of your windows and doors to figure out whether you need to add weather stripping to close up those gaps.
-Just like it is with attic insulation, window and door gaps can make your furnace run more, potentially upping the chance that you'll need furnace repair.
-We hope these couple tips can help you uncover any problem-spaces in your home that could be hurting the comfort of your home.
+Gaps in windows and doors - sometimes these gaps are more obvious and visible to the naked eye or substantial enough to feel drafts coming in, but sometimes that may not be the case.
+Take a closer look at all of your windows and doors to determine whether you need to add weather stripping to close up those gaps.
+Just like it is with attic insulation, window and door gaps may make your furnace work harder, potentially upping the chance that you'll need furnace repair.
+We hope these couple tips can help you identify any problem-spaces in your home that could be hurting the comfort of your home.
 If you have any questions about furnaces, furnace repair or other ways to lower your heat-loss, give us a shout at 912-208-2470.